 But some stunning California beaches have no signs that you can see from the road, with only the tiniest hint of beach access, known mostly by locals.
-Panther Beach, north of Santa Cruz and south of Davenport, is one of those.
+Panther Beach, north of Santa Cruz at the south end of Davenport, is one of those.

 Although Panther Beach is listed on some maps, if you aren’t looking for it you’ll drive right by and never know it is there.

 If you like sandy pocket beaches with ocean-carved caves and tunnels, stop here on your next HWY1 road trip.
 (See where to find Panther Beach and a map below.)

 On our recent day trip from Half Moon Bay to Santa Cruz, the secluded Panther Beach, with its ochre colored cliffs and sandstone archway, was one of our savvier stops.
 Not the only secluded beach along this stretch of highway, but one we thoroughly enjoyed.